 is what you use to request your official high school transcripts.
-Transcripts are submitted electronically or by snail mail to the colleges.
-After 10-15 business days, you should return to your various colleges' application sites to check the status of the transcript.
+Transcripts are submitted electronically or by postal mail to the colleges.
+After 10-15 business days, you should return to your various colleges' application portals to check the status of the transcript.
 It is best to request transcripts AFTER submitting the college application.
 Do not wait until the day of the deadline to apply and request transcripts.

-- 1. 1.
-In Naviance, go to the COLLEGES TAB - 2.
-Select COLLEGES I'M APPLYING TO - 3.
+- 1. In MaiaLearning, go to the UNIVERSITIES screen. - 2.
+Select APPLYING - 3.
 Be sure the college you need a transcript for is in your list. - " If you are applying via the Common Application, be sure you have completed the account matching process - 4.
-Click REQUEST TRANSCRIPTS (at the top just under the header) - 5.
-Check the box next to "INITIAL" - 6.
-Select the colleges to which transcripts are needed - 7.
-Go to the bottom of the page and select REQUEST and FINISH - 8.
-This will send the request to your counselor's Naviance account.
+Click TRANSCRIPT REQUEST (at the top right corner of each college listed) - 5.
+This will send the request to your counselor's MaiaLearning account.

-Transcripts are generated each Monday starting after drop/add at CCHS.
 When your transcript has been sent, it will be marked as SENT so you will be able to keep track of your application materials.
-See "MANAGE TRANSCRIPTS" in the Naviance Student-Colleges Home Page - 9.
-Give the college at least 2-3 weeks to show your transcript as being received on the college's website (under your student portal for the college) - 10.
-SSAR NOTE Most of the Florida public universities require students to self report their transcript using the SSAR (Student Self-Reported Academic Record.
-UCF has their own self-reporting program called S.P.A.R.K. that applicants must complete and submit to UCF. - " You will need a copy of your UNOFFICIAL transcript, so please email your college counselor for a copy.
+See "SEND SUMMARY" in the MaiaLearning Universities screen - 6.
+Give the college at least 2-3 weeks to show your transcript as being received on the college's website (under your student portal for the college) - 7.
+SSAR NOTE Most of the Florida public universities require students to self report their transcript using the SSAR (Self-Reported Student Academic Record.
+UCF has their own self-reporting program called S.P.A.R.K. that applicants must complete and submit in the UCF portal. - " You will need a copy of your UNOFFICIAL transcript, so please email the Registrar for a copy.

-NOTE Some colleges may change their policies ove rthe summer AFTER this guidebook is printed
+NOTE Some colleges may change their policies over the summer AFTER this guidebook is printed